fuzzylogicxx/fuzzylogic/posts/mar-2020-record-purchases-isolated-moments.md

 </figure>

-So sang D-Train on _Music_ in 1983 and never has the sentiment been more apt than during the current Coronavirus situation.
+So sang D-Train on _Music_ and never has the sentiment resonated more than during the current Coronavirus situation.

-Cooped up at home and deprived of face-to-face contact with our friends and family, I’ve been finding that music can really help lift the spirits.
+Cooped up at home and deprived of face-to-face contact with friends and family, I’ve found that music can really lift the spirits.

+Fortunately, the supply of great records hasn‘t stopped and there are a number of trusty online stores to keep us connected.

 Let’s dive into the stack of wax that has been keeping me (mostly) sane during lockdown.